nipunpruthi/aspire-mini-loan-service/README.md

 4. Generate repayments with PENDING state
 5. Policy to make sure customer can view his own loan only
 6. Policy to verify amount is greater than or equal to scheudled payment
-7. Loan become paid is whole amount is paid
+7. Loan statuc become PAID when all amount is paid back

 ### Additional Features
 1. Appropriate exception and error code with message for wrong or not allowed requests